Stormwater Disposal

 Other SANS that deal with Stormwater Drainage

-Additional SANS that deal with stormwater disposal drains and gullies are intended for the use of civil engineering construction and include:
+Additional SANS that deal with stormwater drains and gullies are intended for the use of civil engineering construction and include:

 This is a drawing from the above SANS that shows how a precast concrete manhole for stormwater should be built.